-Patriots Corner is a rotating gallery space located in the historic Clough House along with our historic chocolate program.
-Be sure to check out what’s on view during your visit to Old North Church & Historic Site!
+Patriots Corner is a rotating gallery space located in the beloved Clough House along with our historic chocolate program.
+Be sure to check out what’s on view during your visit to Old North!

 What role does architecture play in a city’s identity?
 Why is a city like Boston so special?